Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Linear response of double WSMs

 It is noted that all the other magnetoconductivity components are zero.
 It is clear that the above conductivity equations are independent of chirality, i.e., the Weyl cones with opposite chiralities have the same contribution to the conductivity.
-In contrast to single WSMs, only the conductivity component $\sigma_{zz}^{(B^2,m)}(\omega)$ is always negative, a result that will leave the total conductivity weakened.
-Other components of conducivities are enhanced due to orbital magnetic moment.
+The conductivity component $\sigma_{zz}^{(B^2,m)}(\omega)$ is always negative and follow a power laws condition $\sigma_{zz}^{(B^2,m)}(\omega) \propto J$, a result that will suppress the total conductivity compare to its Berry curvature parts.[see Fig(\ref{cond_quadraticB_prependicular})] .\\